-WASHINGTON, D.C. — The U.S. Supreme Court on June 24 granted certification to health insurers to decide whether the United States evaded its statutory promise to pay them for losses when the government blocked $12 billion in funding under the Patient Protection and Affordable Care Act (ACA) risk-corridor program (Land of Lincoln Mutual Health Insurance Co. v.
+WASHINGTON, D.C. — Appropriations riders simply limited Patient Protection and Affordable Care Act (ACA) risk-corridor funding and cannot be read as repealing payments obligations under the program, five insurers told the U.S. Supreme Court on Aug.
+30 (Land of Lincoln Mutual Health Insurance Co. v.
 United States, No. 18-1038, Moda Health Plan Inc., et al. v.
 United States, No. 18-1028, Maine Community Health Options v.
 United States, No. 18-1023, U.S. Sup.).